andriyank/Automation/windows-health-check/README.md

 windows-health-check/
 ├── health_check.ps1      # Main health check script
 ├── setup_otomatis.ps1    # Schedules the daily automatic check
-├── reports/               # Where all HTML reports are stored └── README.md              # This file
+├── images/                # Example screenshots used in this README ├── reports/               # Where all HTML reports are stored └── README.md              # This file
 ```